-Increased costs during the ramp-up period in light of geotechnical changes, as well as unexpected issues and delays encountered at the Underground Mine during the quarter and the potential for additional unforeseen issues and delays give rise to material uncertainties that may cast significant doubt on the Company's ability to continue as a going concern.
+Increased costs during the ramp-up period in light of geotechnical changes, as well as unexpected issues and delays encountered at the Underground Mine during the first half of the year, the Company's working capital deficiency, the need to re-negotiate and enter into new financing agreements and/or amendments of existing agreements with the Company's primary lenders, revised timing estimates in the Company's revised mine plan and the potential for additional unforeseen issues and delays give rise to material uncertainties that may cast significant doubt on the Company's ability to continue as a going concern.
 The ability of the Company to continue as a going concern, to realise the carrying value of its assets, and to discharge its liabilities when due, are dependent on results from operations, the ability to complete the ramp-up process at the Underground Mine in accordance with the current schedule and within the current cost expectations, favourable copper market conditions and the ability to obtain additional required financing.
 There can be no assurance that these requirements will be achieved.
 In addition, there can be no assurance that the actual costs to complete the ramp-up will not be greater than expected by the Company or that further significant ramp-up delays will not occur.
-The Company may not be able to obtain the additional financing it requires or further funding that may be required in the future to address cost overruns and/or ramp-up delays.
+The Company may not be able to obtain the extension and amendments discussed above and the additional financing it requires or further funding that may be required in the future to address cost overruns and/or ramp-up delays.
 In the absence of obtaining required financing, the Company may not be able to continue operations.